claudiordgz/webpack-config-typescript/README.md

 Sadly both will give hell every step of the way.

-This are the 3 ingredients you'll need to use this:
+These are the 3 ingredients you'll need to use this:

-1. - Make a webpack configuration with entry and output, such as:
+1. Make a webpack configuration with entry and output, such as:

 ```javascript
 const path = require('path')